Montignac, Dordogne tourism & sightseeing

-Visit Montignac (Aquitaine, France)
+Visit Montignac (Aquitaine, France)Photo Gallery

-This pretty village on the Vézère River is most famous for being home to the Lascaux Caves, but the village is also well worth an exploration especially for the attractive balconied houses along the river front, and a walk up above the town giving splendid views of the town, the river and the ruined castle.
+This pretty village on the Vézère River is most famous for being home to the Lascaux Caves, but the village is also well worth an exploration especially for the attractive balconied houses along the river front.
+There is also a walk up above the town that has splendid views of the town, the river and the ruined castle.

 The highlight of the village is probably the lovely houses on the edge of the river.
 These have balconies on their top floor built out of wood and raised on wooden beams.
 Some are enclosed and some open giving their owners fabulous places to sit overlooking the river.

-The rue de la Pègerie which was once the most import in Montignac and it was here that the main shops and houses for wealthy tradesmen were located.
+The rue de la Pègerie was once the most importand street in Montignac and it was here that the main shops and houses for wealthy tradesmen were located.
 Most buildings on Rue de la Pegerie date to the 14th century and many are half timber buildings with mullion windows.
 No. 1 Rue de la Pegerie is thought to have belonged to Jeanne d'Albret, mother of Henri IV.

 The Chateau de Montignac sits on a small hill in the middle of town.
 It was once a very important castle in the region, but is now largely in ruins.
 There is really only a tower and a few walls remaining.
 The church of St Pierre contains a painting by Juan Sanchez-Cotan who worked with Greco.
 The painting is called the 'Death of Saint Bruno'.

 Each year at the end of July Montignac is host to the Festival of Folklore de Montignac.